NatLibFi/ekirjasto-circulation-admin/README.md

 Suggested local folder setup:

-- `/[path to project folder]/circulation`
+- `/[path to project folder]/ekirjasto-circulation`

-To use the published version with your circulation manager, run `npm install` from `api/admin` in the `circulation` local installed repository.
+To use the published version with your circulation manager, run `npm install` from `api/admin` in the `ekirjasto-circulation` local installed repository.

 #### Use Local Development Version in a Local Circulation Manager